ctsit/redi/config-example/README-example-files.md

 ## Getting the Right REDCap Project to use these files

-This example configuration is based on the one of the default REDCap example projects.
+This example configuration is based on one of the default REDCap example projects.
 This project is identified as "Longitudinal Database (1 arm)" in the REDCap template library.
-In fresh REDCap installations like you will find in the test virtual machine, the project named "Example Database (Longitudinal)" has already been created for you using this template.
+In a fresh REDCap installation, (like you will find in a test virtual machine), the project named "Example Database (Longitudinal)" has already been created for you in this template.

 ## File Descriptions